csekeb/tum-vir-exercise/texts/vi-exercise.md

 \end{align}
 $$

 which now also has to be optimised w.r.t. the model parameters $\theta$.
-Note that we did not have this in the logistic regression model.
+Note that we did not do this in the logistic regression model because we had a very limited number of model parameters.

 **Implementation** The parameters of the distributions are implemented via a pair of neural networks.
 The decoder implements  $p_{\theta}(x_i \vert z_i)$ while the encoder implements $q_{\phi}(z_i; x_i) $ .